Whatcom County Disaster & Flood Information, click HERE. Check below for more resources.

 Take Action Network (TAN)

-Announcing the Take Action Network, or TAN, which enables members of organizations like Indivisible Bellingham to easily interact on bills, town halls, voting campaigns, and other important community issues being promoted by a variety of Washington state progressive organizations.
+The Take Action Network, or TAN, enables members of organizations like Indivisible Bellingham to easily interact on bills, town halls, voting campaigns, and other important community issues being promoted by a variety of Washington state progressive organizations.

 TAN is like having your own personal assistant for progressive action.